Skip to Content

 several hours after your eyes have been dilated.
 Wearing sunglasses may make

-you more comfortable until the effect of the drops wears off.
+you feel better until the drops wear off.
 To learn more, see the topic Dilated Eye Exam.

 eyedrops can cause:

-Call your doctor immediately if you have severe and sudden
+Call your doctor right away if you have severe and sudden

-eye pain, vision problems (halos may appear around light), or loss of vision
+eye pain, vision problems such as halos that appear around lights, or loss of vision

 after the exam.